 Given the severe consequences of failing to comply with these summonses, why are so many people risking their freedom over such small infractions?
 Are they unaware of the consequences of missing court?
 Are they forgetting their court date?
 These questions have plagued policy makers in New York, and across the country in cities with similar ticket policies.

 To find answers, ideas42 joined with the Mayor’s Office of Criminal Justice, NY Office of Court Administration, and the New York Police Department to help New Yorkers avoid arrest warrants by nudging them to attend their court dates for these low-level violations.
-We interviewed New Yorkers who failed to appear (FTA) on their court date as part of our research into the trends and context surrounding summonses.
-In doing so, we discovered that the FTA rate is affected by some surprising factors that go beyond merely remembering a court date or knowing what the consequences of not appearing will be.
+We interviewed New Yorkers who did not appear on their court date as part of our research into the trends and context surrounding summonses.
+In doing so, we discovered that the court appearance rate is affected by some surprising factors that go beyond merely remembering a court date or knowing what the consequences of not appearing will be.

 Some of these negative perceptions were further compounded because many New Yorkers affected by summonses are lower-income and experiencing some form of time and/or resource scarcity, making juggling workday court appointments and far off dates even more difficult.
 For those experiencing scarcity, it can be challenging to change work schedules or make other necessary arrangements to appear in court.
 Many don’t have steady work shifts, making the 2-3 month delay between summons issue and court dates an additional hassle.
 During this lag time, some people we interviewed reported experiencing unpredictable changes in job or housing, making it even more difficult to plan ahead for a court date.